Justaus3r/Ccube/README.md

 Well it can do some good things for you.it can
 - Look up for every number to check for collatz conjecture and also check the number of iterations it took fot that number to reduce to 1.
 - Ability to save all the checked numbers to a file.
-- A json config to customize configuration
+- A json file to save configuration
 - Resume from a given number.

 ### Download: